ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 # Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1912.07161), which is going to appear in WACV 2020.
 We proposed a novel transductive zero-shot learning approaach for 3D point clouds.

+Zero-shot learning, the task of learning to recognize newclasses  not  seen  during  training,  has  received  consider-able attention in the case of 2D image classification.
+However despite the increasing ubiquity of 3D sensors, the corresponding 3D point cloud classification problem has notbeen meaningfully explored and introduces new challenges.
+This  project  extends,  for  the  first  time,  transductive  Zero-Shot Learning (ZSL) and Generalized Zero-Shot Learning(GZSL) approaches to the domain of 3D point cloud clas-sification.

 In the "class_name" folder, the class names of seen and unseen sets from all 3D datasets are shown.
 Also, the "word_vector" folder contains the semantic word vectors of 3D datasets.